-Susan Choi, a chef and owner of Mr. Susan cocktail bar in Berlin, tends to stock up on kitchen goods while back home in the United States.
-That includes her preferred aprons from Chef Works.
+Susan Choi, a chef and owner of Mr. Susan cocktail bar in Berlin, tends to stock up on kitchen goods while back home in the United States, including her preferred aprons from Chef Works.
 “I love the Berkeley bib aprons with a cross-back with suspenders,” she says.
 “First, the tailoring just makes you look good, slick, and put-together; second, the suspenders are amazing, versus having something hanging off your neck.”
 This denim-and-red one is her current favorite.

-For mixing and stirring drinks, Choi prefers this shorter Chef Works apron that keeps her from looking overdressed for the task of bartending.
-“I like the bib version for the prepping and cooking,” Choi says, “and the waist one for behind the bar,” noting that you can also change out the waist ties.
+For mixing and stirring drinks, Choi prefers this shorter Chef Works apron that keeps her from looking overdressed.
+“I like the bib version for the prepping and cooking,” Choi says, “but the waist one for behind the bar,” noting that you can also change out the waist ties.

 For a cheaper alternative, von Oswald recommends this denim cotton Muji apron.
 Like many of the chefs’ preferences, it has shoulder straps, rather than an annoying neck loop.

-Katie Byrum, a bartender at Studio at the Freehand Hotel, recommends Jones of Boerum Hill.
+Katie Byrum, a bartender at Studio at the Freehand Hotel, recommends Rendall Co. (formerly Jones of Boerum Hill).
 The six-year-old Brooklyn apron-makers are great, she says, because their products are “lightweight and some are reversible with pockets in different places, either at the waist or a breast pocket.”
 She adds, “Also, the fit is very flattering for women — a clean line as opposed to other aprons that bunch and bulge in awkward ways.”